To the Manor Born: Filming

-Episodes
+Broadcast history

-To the Manor Born ran for three series and one Christmas special from 30 September 1979 to 29 November 1981.
+To the Manor Born ran for three series from 30 September 1979 to 29 November 1981.
 Each episode is half an hour long.
 The first series aired for seven episodes on Sundays at 8.45 pm, the second series for six episodes on Sundays at 8.35 pm and the seven-episode Series Three on Sundays at 7.15 pm.
-The Christmas special aired at 8.00 pm.
+A Christmas special special aired at 8.00 pm.
 All episodes aired on BBC1.
 A second Christmas special, announced on 24 October 2007, aired at 9.30 pm on BBC One on Christmas Day, 25 December 2007.

-The theme tune for To the Manor Born was composed by Ronnie Hazlehurst, the BBC's Light Entertainment Music Director who composed the theme tunes for many sitcoms around this time.

 Reception

-Original series

 The programme was very popular with viewers.
 Several episodes received extremely high audience figures, especially the first series.
 This was partly due to the fact that ITV, the main rival channel to BBC1 in the United Kingdom, was in the middle of a protracted strike which started in early August 1979.
 This saw nearly all of the local ITV companies go off air, with no programmes being aired from the network (except Channel Television in the Channel Islands), leaving only BBC 1 and BBC 2 as the channels left for the British public to watch until Wednesday 24 October 1979, when ITV returned to air, with the strike ending in a pay agreement.
 However, many viewers remained with the BBC and with shows such as To the Manor Born, as ITV took some months to get going again with new programmes.
 For the first month after the strike had ended, ITV found it hard to win back viewers who preferred to remain with the BBC, as ITV was airing repeats and filler programmes until new content was made from November 1979.
 This gave To the Manor Born a huge advantage with the viewing public.

 In 1979, the last episode of the first series received 23.95 million viewers, the fourth-highest figures for any programme in the UK in the 1970s, and the highest for a non-live event.
 The following year, 21.55 million people watched the last episode of series two, the fifth-highest viewing figure for the 1980s.
 The final episode in 1981 received 17.80 million viewers.
 The 2007 Christmas special garnered 10.25 million viewers and ranked as the 6th most watched programme in the UK for that week.